-\begin{example}[ACIG copula] This Archimedean copula based on the Laplace transform (LT) of an Inverse Gamma distribution, called ACIG copula in short, was introduced in \cite{hua:joe:2011}, i.e, if $Y=X^{-1}$ and $X\sim \text{Gamma}(\alpha,1)$ for $\alpha>0$, then the generator of this Archimedean copula is given by the LT of $Y$.
+This Archimedean copula based on the Laplace transform (LT) of an Inverse Gamma distribution, called ACIG copula in short, was introduced in \citet{hua:joe:2011}, i.e, if $Y=X^{-1}$ and $X\sim \text{Gamma}(\alpha,1)$ for $\alpha>0$, then the generator of this Archimedean copula is given by the LT of $Y$.
 The expression of the generator includes the Bessel function of the second kind.
-Closed-form expressions of the copula $C^\phi$ and survival copula $\widehat C^\phi$ are not easy to write down; nevertheless, from computations in \cite[Example 4]{hua:joe:2011} and \cite[Example 4.4]{hua:joe:li:2014}, we can conclude that for any $d\ge 2$, the survival copula of the ACIG copula with parameter $\alpha>0$ has the following asymptotic behavior:
+Closed-form expressions of the copula $C^\phi$ and survival copula $\widehat C^\phi$ are not easy to write down; nevertheless, from computations in \citet[Example 4]{hua:joe:2011} and \citet[Example 4.4]{hua:joe:li:2014}, we can conclude that for any $d\ge 2$, the survival copula of the ACIG copula with parameter $\alpha>0$ has the following asymptotic behavior:

-where $\kappa_j=\max\{1,\min\{\alpha,j\}\}, j\ge 2$ and $\beta_j>0, j\ge 2$ is a positive constant.
-Here $\kappa_d$ is the tail order of the copula.
+where $\kappa_d=\max\{1,\min\{\alpha,j\}\}$ and $\beta_d>0$ is a positive constant.
+Here, $\kappa_d$ is the tail order of the copula.
 Therefore, if $\alpha\le 1$ then $\kappa_d=1$ for all $d\ge 2$, and if $\alpha>1$, then $\kappa_d=\min(\alpha,d)$.
 Note that by the exchangeability property of Archimedean copulas and \eqref{eq:acigtailorder}, we know that for any $S\subset\mathbb{I}_d$ with $|S|\ge 2$,

-Thus, we may conclude that for an ACIG copula with parameter $\alpha>0$, the following holds: \begin{enumerate}[(i)] \item If $0<\alpha\le 1$, then it exhibits asymptotic upper tail dependence. \item If $1<\alpha\le d-1$, then it exhibits pairwise asymptotic independence, but not mutual asymptotic independence.
-If additionally $k-1<\alpha\leq k$ for $k\in\{2,\ldots, d-1\}$, then the ACIG still exhibits $i$-wise asymptotic independence for all $i\in\{2,\ldots, k\}$, but not $(k+1)$-wise asymptotic independence. \item If $\alpha>d-1$, then it exhibits $k$-wise asymptotic independence for all $k\in \{2, \ldots, d\}$, {and hence mutual asymptotic independence as well.} \end{enumerate}
+Thus, we may conclude that for an ACIG copula with parameter $\alpha>0$, the following holds: \begin{enumerate}[(i)] \item If $0<\alpha\le 1$, the ACIG copula exhibits asymptotic upper tail dependence. \item If $1<\alpha\le d-1$, the ACIG copula exhibits pairwise asymptotic independence but not mutual asymptotic independence.
+If additionally $k-1<\alpha\leq k$ for $k\in\{2,\ldots, d-1\}$, then the ACIG copula still exhibits $i$-wise asymptotic independence for all $i\in\{2,\ldots, k\}$, but not $(k+1)$-wise asymptotic independence. \item If $\alpha>d-1$, the ACIG copula exhibits $k$-wise asymptotic independence for all $k\in \{2, \ldots, d\}$, {and hence mutual asymptotic independence as well.} \end{enumerate}